Modern Slavery Act Statement

 - target supplemental training for suppliers in high-risk regions/sectors,

-- track, investigate, and where possible, help to drive the remediation of, any complaints received and substantiated related to human rights in our operations or supply chain,
+- track, investigate and drive the remediation of any complaints received and substantiated related to human rights in our operations or supply chain, and

-- conduct effectiveness review of our Ethics Hotline based on test cases, and
+- conduct annual effectiveness review of our Ethics Hotline.

 Signed on behalf of Thermo Fisher Scientific Inc.